 Efficacy

-ADSTILADRIN Demonstrated Durability Up to 3 Years
+ADSTILADRIN Demonstrated Durability

 Study design

 The safety and effectiveness of ADSTILADRIN (nadofaragene firadenovec-vncg) were evaluated in CS-003, an open-label, multicenter, single-arm study of 103 patients with high-risk Bacillus Calmette-Guérin (BCG)-unresponsive non–muscle-invasive bladder cancer, 98 of whom had BCG-unresponsive carcinoma in situ (CIS) with or without papillary tumors and could be evaluated for response.
-The primary endpoint was complete response (CR) in CIS ± high-grade Ta/T1.1
+The primary endpoint was complete response (CR) in CIS ± high-grade Ta/T1 at any time after the first instillation.1

-with proven and durable CRs
+ADSTILADRIN has proven and durable

 3 months (primary endpoint)